MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

        The queries should be faster.

-       However, the above exercise is to illustrate how to create an index on sources.
+       The above exercise is to illustrate how to create an index on sources.
 In practice, you may find that you rarely need to index a source.

-## Step 9.
+## Step 8.
 Clean up

 To clean up the quickstart environment: